flowdiagnosticsitb/KADAL/README.md

 # Quick Examples
 The demo codes are available in the main folder.
-* KrigDemo.py is a demo script for creating surrogate model for Branin test function.
+* KrigDemo.py is a demo script for creating surrogate model.
 * MOBOdemo.py is a demo script for performing unconstrained multi-objective optimization for Schaffer test function.
 * SOBOdemo.py is a demo script for performing unconstrained single objective optimization for Branin test function.